 If the CEO of a tax-exempt non-profit business directed staff time and resources to a separate for-profit business owned by that CEO, it would be a violation of laws and standards governing non-profit organizations — if, say, the president of the non-profit Planned Parenthood, Heritage Foundation, National Geographic, or the Girl Scouts ordered employees there to spend weekends working for free for a for-profit landscaping company owned by that non-profit president.

 Perhaps the Keisers are able to strictly segregate the operations.
+Perhaps non-profit Keiser University has a contract to provide services to for-profit Southeastern.
 But the heavy overlap between Keiser and Southeastern should raise a concern for the IRS, and perhaps it is a concern for that agency.
 At least one person has filed a complaint over Keiser University’s controversial conversion to non-profit status and the wealth that deal conferred on Arthur Keiser.
 And, according to a former Keiser executive, IRS staff have spent a lot of time at Keiser’s headquarters in recent years.

 [UPDATE 08-12-20: A person with whom I spoke after I published this article provided a specific, detailed account of being directed, as an employee, by Keiser University management to work extensively, for a sustained period, on efforts at for-profit Keiser-owned Southeastern College.
 That employee never received any compensation from Southeastern, only from non-profit Keiser University.
 Although this person asked, out of career concerns, that I not publish the details, they correlated with facts of which I was already aware.]